torum/Video-player/README.md

 # Video-player

-Simple and minimum, yet configurable [mpv](https://mpv.io/) frontend based on [LibMPVDelphi](https://github.com/nbuyer/libmpvdelphi).
+Simple and minimum, yet another [mpv](https://mpv.io/) frontend based on [LibMPVDelphi](https://github.com/nbuyer/libmpvdelphi).

 Currently, **under development**.

-Even though Video-player ueses the libmpv library component from the mpv project to play videos, it does not follow almost any shortcut keys or reuse config or scripts or anything.
-It just simply plays videos quickly and easily without any distraction.
+Even though Video-player utilize the libmpv library to play videos, it does not use any other functionalities of mpv such as scripts or on-screen controls.
+It just simply plays videos quickly and easily without being overwhelemed by vast number of options.
+If you want full control and customization, this player isn't for you.

 ## Current progress